hashicorp/terraform/website/docs/configuration/functions/split.html.md

 sidebar_current: "docs-funcs-string-split"
 description: |-
-  The split function produces a list by dividing a given string at all occurences of a given separator.
+  The split function produces a list by dividing a given string at all occurrences of a given separator.
 ---

 # `split` Function